GNOME Screenshot

-GNOME Screenshot is a desktop environment-agnostic utility for taking screenshots which is no longer being developed.
-It was part of the GNOME Utilities (gnome-utils) package, but was split into its own package for the 3.3.1 version in 2011.
-It was the default screenshot software in GNOME until it was replaced by a built-in utility in GNOME Shell version 42.
+GNOME Screenshot is a desktop environment-agnostic utility for taking screenshots.
+It was formerly the default screenshot tool in the GNOME desktop environment but is no longer being actively developed for that purpose.
+It was originally part of the GNOME Utilities (gnome-utils) package but was split into its own package for the 3.3.1 version in 2011.
+It remained the default screenshot software in GNOME until it was replaced by a built-in utility in GNOME Shell version 42 in 2022.

-It provides several options, including capturing the whole desktop or just a single window, a time delay function, and some image effects.
+Features

-These options are also default bound to keyboard shortcuts:
+The application allows users to capture the whole screen, a specific window, or a user-selected rectangular area.
+It provides several options including: